As much as I love my film cameras, my everyday camera is digital. I’ve taken countless thousands of photographs with my Canon PowerShot S95.

 This 1932 Standard station is on Route 66 in Odell, IL.
-The S95 has a typical Canon color signature, and it’s fine, but I prefer the more vibrant colors my old Kodak digital camera delivers.
+The S95 has a typical Canon color signature, and it’s fine.
+But I prefer the more vibrant colors my old Kodak digital camera delivers.

 Maddeningly, the S95 renders purple as blue or blue-violet.
 Below left is a photo of my purple Zippo lighter taken with the S95; on the right, with my iPhone.
 The iPhone renders purple much more accurately.

 The S95 usually does good work in macro mode, although its autofocus system sometimes can’t see light colors at short distances.
 When that happens, after I get over my frustration I switch to manual mode.
 While that involves wrangling with menus, it’s not terribly hard to learn.

 When not in Auto mode, the S95 lets you adjust white balance.
 I do that routinely to get the warmth I’m looking for, as I did in this photograph in a park near my home.

-But even when one of my film SLRs hangs around my neck, the S95 is likely to be in my pocket, too.
-It’s a fine performer and a great companion.
+But the S95 does almost everything I need, in a small, light package.
+It’s often in my pocket when one of my film cameras hangs around my neck.
+The Canon PowerShot S95 is a fine performer and a great companion.